Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Prognosis and complications

-As mentioned above, the progression of the disease can lead to stenosis and insufficiency of the heart valves.
+As mentioned above, progression of the disease can lead to stenosis and insufficiency of the heart valves.

-WITH Among the complications of MVP, it is also necessary to highlight:
+WITH Among the complications of MVP it is also necessary to highlight:

 • endocarditis (inflammation of the inner lining of the heart vessels).